wasp-os/wasp-os/docs/appguide.rst

    a common wasp-os idiom that is normally used to pattern to distinguish a full refresh of the screen from an fast update (a redraw).

+The full list of application entry points can be found at the bottom of this page.

 Application life-cycle
 ----------------------